 8. Colony Collapse Disorder (CCD)

 Worker bees have been dying at an alarming rate.
 Without adult worker bees the entire colony collapses.
-This has been occuring in managed bee colonies in Britain more so than in natural bee colonies.
+This has been occurring in managed bee colonies in Britain more so than in natural bee colonies.
 England regularly loses 60% of their colonies each winter.
 They suspect it is due to parasites, different farming practices, and the use of insecticides.

 How Can We Save the Bees?